Koumo12/Quai_Antique/README.md

 # Load the fixtures in the database:
 php bin/console doctrine:fixtures:load
 ```
-that was created for the Admin.
-With this account, you can add, edit and delete the data on the apps and create other admin accounts for your employees.
+With this account, you can get access to the backend of the application from the same login page for the visitor with an account.

 Enjoy :smiley: !!!